Clark2309/Geocaching-Helper/README.md

 For a given text file all char values are summarized.
 All non char calues are ignored.

 ## Main Program
+To use the programm a small workflow must be written in App class.
+To keep track of found series an individual grabber for offset will be implemented.

 ### The main object 'GcCache'
 This object provides the basic parameters of a geocache.